Koodo sends text to Greater Toronto Area customers about TTC subway coverage

 Rogers customers have wireless access on the Downtown U line and Line 1.
 Spadina and Dupont stations also have service, but the connecting tunnels are not yet covered.

-Rogers purchased the TTC’s the TTC’s wireless infrastructure in April, leading to a debate regarding all carriers getting access.
-The government has given carriers six months to provide coverage to all subway stations.
+Rogers purchased the TTC’s wireless infrastructure in April, leading to a debate regarding all carriers getting access.
+The government has given carriers six months to provide coverage to all subway stations and two years to cover all the tunnels.

-Have you received a text from your carrier regarding wirelesToronto’se on Toronto’s subway?
+Bell and Virgin Mobile subscribers were informed of the new TTC network earlier this week.
+Have you received a text from your carrier regarding wireless on Toronto’s subway?
 Let us know in the comments below.